-Glenn Tilbrook + Nine Below Zero – Nantwich Civic Hall Thursday 29th March – Tickets £20 including Booking Fee
+Glenn Tilbrook + An Acoustic support from Dennis Greaves and Mark Feltham from Nine Below Zero. – Nantwich Civic Hall Thursday 29th March – Tickets £20 including Booking Fee

 Such is the continuing work ethic of a fellow who’s never been far from the action since Squeeze made their recording bow with the Packet Of Three EP in 1977.
 Those humble three tracks led to such enduring pop classics as Take Me I’m Yours, Cool For Cats, Up The Junction, Another Nail In My Heart, Tempted, Labelled With Love, Black Coffee In Bed, Hourglass (this could go on for a while…), not to mention landmark albums like Argybargy, East Side Story and Some Fantastic Place.